Narasimha1997/gopg/README.md

 ### gopg
 A minimal microservice written in Go that executes Go programs.
 This microservice can be used to set-up local go learning environment at your workspace/school.
-You can also use the provided zero-configuration docker-image for quick deployments.
+The tool comes with an optional secure sandbox powered by gVisor and Docker.

 #### Features:
 1. Zero-dependencies.